asteng88/tolerance_helper/README.md

 # tolerance_helper
-Very simple tolerance checker with upper and lower tolerances displayed.
+A helper to calculate the tolerance and determine if the measurement meets the upper and lower tolerances.